EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 and that is appointed by a high ranking person in the company.
 This person should be the contact point, representing the client for all daily project decisions and questions.
 In larger projects, this person may oversea a team from the client, that will interface with your team of developers.
-Without this person, you should warn the client that undo and excessive delays due to communications WILL occur.
+Without this person, you should warn the client that undue and excessive delays due to communications WILL occur.
 If the client is a smaller company, try to get an owner or other heavily committed person to be your point of contact.
 That will automatically escalate your questions so that you do not have